Showing 1–30 of 38 results

 The body requires a delicate temperature balance to work at its best.
 When heat builds up, it can affect the bladder and reproductive organs.
 This leads to hot or painful urination, urgency, incontinence, inflammation, and dysfunction.

 Stagnation causes the body’s systems to falter, just as traffic on a road leads to build-ups and transportation issues.
 In the urinary and reproductive systems, stagnation can cause sexual dysfunction, inflammation, and pain.

 The Liver is one of the main organ systems involved with the reproductive organs in both men and women.
 A weak, stagnant, or distressed Liver system can lead to erectile dysfunction, uterine fibroids, UTIs, and more.

 The Kidney is the root of reproductive potential and vitality.
-It also works closely with the Urinary Bladder to regulate urination and detoxification.
+It also works closely with the Urinary Bladder (its paired organ) to regulate urination and detoxification.
 Weakness or deficiency in the Kidney’s qi, yin, or yang is often the root cause of urinary and sexual issues.